erikrikarddaniel/gtdb-trees/trees/README.md

    replaced with the taxon name.
 E.g.: `make ar53.family.wip.newick`.
 Open the resulting file in Dendroscope.

+   (For subset trees, this requires a correctly named tree file, e.g. actinomycetia_r214.tree and a symlink pointing to a sed file, e.g. actinomycetia_r214.g__singletons.sed pointing to bac120.g__singletons.sed, see `makefile.release_dir`.)

 3. Select all nodes for the rank you're subsetting for by searching for its prefix, e.g. `f__`.